 Traditional Christmas foods and drinks in Germany

 Mulled wine, or Glühwein in German, is the best symbol for Christmas in Germany.
 It is a hot red sweet wine with cinnamon and other spices.
 There are different versions of it and you can modify it in many different ways.
 It tastes great, especially on a cold winter day.
-You can find it in any Christmas markets.
+You can find it in any Christmas market.
 If you prefer to drink it at home, you can also buy it from the supermarket, or make it yourself (recipe here).

 If you do not drink alcohol, there is also a non-alcoholic version of mulled wine called Kinderpunsch.
 It is usually hot fruit juice with tea, cinnamon, and other spices.
 It is popular for kids or adults who do not drink alcohol.